Work-related costs scheme: staff allowances

 Netherlands Enterprise Agency, RVO

-• provisions (e.g. a company bicycle)
+• provisions (for example a company bicycle)

-If you want to find out more on how to calculate the discretionary scope and final levy you can consult chapter 10 Eindheffing werkkostenregeling berekenen of the Dutch-language Payroll Taxes Handbook (pdf).
+You can learn more on how to calculate the discretionary scope and final levy in chapter 10 Eindheffing werkkostenregeling berekenen of the Dutch-language Payroll Taxes Handbook (pdf).

 Specific exemptions and zero valuations